Current & Upcoming Exhibits

-This short-term exhibit will explore our relationship with Mother Earth and our responsibility to protect our natural resources for the future.
+This short-term exhibit explores our relationship with Mother Earth and our responsibility to protect our natural resources for the future.
 We’ll take a look at some of the difficult decisions Pueblos have had to make throughout history regarding our use of the earth’s resources and how past choices have impacted communities today.

 June 5, 2015 ‐ October 11, 2015

 How have modern Pueblo artists worked within tradition and outside of it?
 What distinctive styles of visual storytelling have they developed?
 What genres and mediums have they chosen to represent their vision?
 Visionary Concepts: Genres of Pueblo Art, spotlights Pueblo artists that have found a unique way to depict pride in culture and tell a story of cultural perseverance.
 It is also an exploration of genres and styles of Native art that are difficult to classify.